mlilback/rc2SwiftClient/Issues.md

 * restore sessions: what happens if there is an error opening a session?
 Probably hangs

 ## sidebar

-### files
-* txt/csv should have menu option to view as result, default as source

 ### help
 * partial match searching not working properly